 Provides an understanding of various components of a law library, and emphasizes research skills through the use of digests, encyclopedias, reporter systems, codes, Shepards' Citations, ALR, and other research tools.
 May include overview of computer applications and writing projects.
-Prerequisite: LGL 110.
+Co-requisite: LGL 110.
 Lecture: 3 hours per week.

-LGL 126 Legal Writing
+Legal Writing